wqking/eventjs/readme.md

 <script src="dist/eventjs.min.js"></script>
 ```

+Name `eventjs` is ready to use and no need to import.

 #### Or CDN

 ```html
 <script src="https://unpkg.com/wqking-eventjs/dist/eventjs.min.js"></script>
 ```

-`eventjs` is available and no need to import.
+Name `eventjs` is ready to use and no need to import.

 ### Using CallbackList
 ```javascript